ruslan-avantis/slim4-skeleton/README.md

 # Slim Framework 4 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
+This application uses the latest Slim 4 with the [Adapter\TemplateEngine](https://github.com/pllano/template-engine) template renderer.
 It also uses the Monolog logger.

-This skeleton application was built for Composer.
+This skeleton application was built for [AutoRequire](https://github.com/pllano/auto-require).
 This makes setting up a new Slim Framework application quick and easy.

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Copy the files to the directory where you want to install the new Slim Framework application.
+Run the index.php

-    php composer.phar create-project slim/slim-skeleton [my-app-name]

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:

-* Point your virtual host document root to your new application's `public/` directory.
-* Ensure `logs/` is web writeable.

-To run the application in development, you can run these commands

-	cd [my-app-name]
-	php composer.phar start

-Run this command in the application directory to run the test suite

-	php composer.phar test

 That's it!
 Now go build something cool.